ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 1. We now use the new `WeatherForecastControllerService`, and the Razor markup uses the service `Forecasts` list.
 2. We load the `Forecasts` list in `WeatherForecastControllerService` as part of the form `OnInitializedAsync()`.
-3. The two button handlers create a `ModalOptions` object and add the `ID` to pass into the controls.
+3. The two button handlers create a `ModalOptions` object and add the `ID` to pass into the editor and viewer forms.

 ```c#
 using Microsoft.AspNetCore.Components;